 Sometimes a customer gets everything wrong and adopts an unpleasant manner.
 I would rather miss a sale than sell my work to someone who shows me disrespect.

-And sometimes a customer will almost beg for the discount.
+And sometimes a customer will almost beg for a discount.
 I find this approach very embarrassing and awkward.

 Another ploy is to suggest they’ve seen something similar for less money.
 My answer is always the same.
 I suggest that they should buy the other prints because I can’t match them.
 I know they’re fibbing.